 Arthur M. Larabee returned to Friends School of Minnesota for an inservice focusing on the process of Friends (Quaker) decision-making.
-He led two days of workshops for staff as well as an evening session for FSM school committee and standing committee members.
+He led two days of workshops for staff as well as an evening session for FSMN school committee and standing committee members.
 Reviewing and learning the basics and nuances of the Friends decision-making process strengthened our understanding of this foundation of Friends School of Minnesota’s community.

 Friends decision-making is: